 Mackenzie also pulled in the Information Security Systems team to quickly put together tech packets, including login credentials, and have them quickly shipped out to each new hire’s remote location.

 Access to new hire paperwork, including electronic I-9 forms, was given through the iCIMS Preboard onboarding portal.
 Due to the restrictions of social distancing, the Department of Homeland Security now permits flexibility surrounding the requirement to “physically inspect” documents.
 The iCIMS HR team used Zoom to virtually inspect the new hire class’ paperwork.
-(Note: as soon as normal operations resume, employers are expected to physically inspect documents.)
+(Note: as soon as normal operations CV, employers are expected to physically inspect documents.)

-Hiring managers were tasked with important to-dos through the onboarding portal, with objective setting and 90-day plans, because even (and especially) during times of social distancing, business objectives must be met.
+Line Managers were tasked with important to-dos through the onboarding portal, with objective setting and 90-day plans, because even (and especially) during times of social distancing, business objectives must be met.
 More on how to do that here.

 For the first few days of onboarding, Mackenzie adjusted the schedule to offer more 15-minute breaks for the group than what is the norm for a classroom setting.
 She noted herself that working remote means she’s not actively getting up from her computer, so she was cognizant of giving that breathing room to the new hires.
 In Mackenzie‘s words, she “added a bit more TLC” to the agenda.